 Chapter Rooms

 To the northeast corner of the site is a single-storey flat-roofed modern chapter room.
-Its walls are ashlar granite with a chamfered base course and stepped crenellations at eaves level.
-A date stone over the main doors indicates that it was built in 1984.
+Walls are ashlar granite with a chamfered base course and stepped crenellations at eaves level.
+A date stone over the main doors records that it was built in 1984.
 The central block is a meeting room with three pairs of timber ogee-headed windows.
-To the right is a projecting block with a timber door and, to the right, two timber square-headed windows.
+To the right is a projecting block with a timber door and, to its right, two timber square-headed windows.
 Three further similar windows appear on the return wall to the right side.
-The left block has four square-headed windows to the façade, returning to the meeting room wall with stained tongue-and-groove double doors.
+The left block has four square-headed windows to its façade, returning to the meeting room wall with stained tongue-and-groove double doors.

 Setting

-Each side of the front steps is enclosed by a flight of railings rising from gate piers to the left and right on Hill Street.
-The railings are wrought iron, resting on a chamfered granite base wall.
-The gate piers are octagonal with chamfered plinths, panelled faces and decorative wrought-iron lamps with globe lanterns.
-To each side the railings continue to enclose the site, supported by occasional granite piers with chamfered edges and stepped copings.
-To the south is a formal garden with lawns, paths and flowerbeds.
-There are occasional ornate stone garden ornaments and some benches.
+On each side of the front steps, railings enclose the approach, rising from gate piers to the left and right on Hill Street.
+The railings are wrought iron resting on a chamfered granite base wall.
+The gate piers are octagonal with chamfered plinths, panelled faces, and decorative wrought iron lamps with globe lanterns.
+Beyond the gates the railings continue to enclose the site, supported by occasional granite piers with chamfered edges and stepped copings.
+To the south is a formal garden with lawns, paths and flowerbeds, occasional ornate stone garden ornaments, and some benches.
 The south, north and east boundaries are high wet-dashed walls.
+The cathedral sits within a conservation area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.